Concept and Direction: Sam Chester

 Not using any throwaway packaging, from plastic wrapping to takeaway cups, was just one of a number of challenges that WAAPA’s 2nd Year Acting students undertook when they started rehearsals for their upcoming devised theatre piece, Atlas.

-Director Sam Chester explains that tasks like this provide the raw material from which Atlas, to be performed at Mount Lawley Senior High School’s Tricycle Theatre from Friday, 16 – Thursday, 22 March, will be created.
+Director Sam Chester explains that tasks like this provide the raw material from which Atlas, performed at Mount Lawley Senior High School’s Tricycle Theatre from Friday, 16–Thursday, 22 March 2018, will be created.

 “The students bring these experiences into the rehearsal room and we start to build choreographies, writing and theatrical frames to explore their responses,” she says.
 “To hear and be shown what is important to these incredible young people and what stories they want to tell as artists – in words, in action and as a provocation for change – has been incredibly moving.”